 More importantly, viewing the saddle simply as a string height adjustment component ignores a significant factor that governs the overall sonic output of any given guitar: the overall string height measured in front of the bridge.
 More on this, later.

-3. Bridge - So what if I have adjusted my fretboard to be as flat as it can go, and I have lowered my saddle down to as far as it can go, but I still have a little bit too high of a string action?
+Action item 3.
+Bridge - So what if I have adjusted my fretboard to be as flat as it can go, and I have lowered my saddle down to as far as it can go, but I still have a little bit too high of a string action?
 Is there anything left for me to adjust?
-A more serious modification made in an attempt to get the string height as low as possible (not recommended, by the way) involves reducing the height of the bridge (by planing/shaving/sanding).
+A more serious modification occasionally made in an attempt to get the string height as low as possible (not recommended, by the way) involves reducing the height of the bridge by planing, shaving and/or sanding.
 The idea behind this is that, in order for me to have enough saddle emerging from the surface of the bridge to get a solid string connection on, knowing I cannot raise the saddle any higher (my action height is still too high), I need to lower the bridge height.

-It certain cases, can resorting to such drastic measures make a guitar playable, again?
-Yes, but such playability comes at a price.
+Will resorting to such drastic measures make a guitar playable, again?
+Perhaps, but such playability comes at a price.
 The bridge is an external brace on my soundboard.
 Altering its size will alter the tone of my guitar.
-I won't say, 'Never' but, rarely does reducing the height of an existing bridge yield positive sonic results.
+Rarely does reducing the height of an existing bridge yield positive sonic results.

 A similar solution involves swapping out the fretboard with a thicker one, one that perfectly resolves both the string action height issue as well as maintains the payer's preference for fretwire.
-The potential downside to this is the resultant increase in overall neck depth (or "thickness"), where my favorite skinny neck nows feels chunky.
+The potential downside to this is the resultant increase in overall neck depth (or "thickness"), where my favorite skinny neck nows feels chunky, along with a slight increase in weight.

 If, after taking these four (4) factors into consideration, I am still left with uncomfortably high string action, what next?